-- Difficulty in finding competent CMS developers.
+Difficulty in finding competent CMS developers.
 This one is up for debate, but since it is relatively easy to learn how to code for content management systems, there are a lot of developers on the market with reasonably low skill.
 One mistake and you can put your website in colossal danger by possibly allowing security breaches or inoperable interface.
-All because of a guy who knows little about coding that you hired

 We're in a middle of a tricky situation since the lists of pros and cons are relatively similar.
 This, however, offers a balance and does not neglect the fact that almost entire internet is built using CMS and… it seems to be working!

 Open-source CMS systems allow to cut the costs and built a website with little effort.
 As your needs to customize scale, so does the production cost and that is entirely normal.
 One of the most important tips will be .to choose the programmer carefully if you decide to go for custom designs and functions.
 This will cut off a huge chunk of possible problems (UI, UX, security, etc.) and will still save you tons of money compared to using closed-source paid systems.